5 Factors That Affect How Long Grass Seed Takes to Sprout

 Kentucky Bluegrass

-Patience Required: Kentucky bluegrass has one of the slower germination times, typically taking 14-30 days to sprout.
-The wait is rewarded with a dense, lush lawn that is highly desired for its aesthetic appeal.
+Patience Required: Kentucky bluegrass is one of the slower germinating grasses, taking about 14-30 days to sprout.
+But the wait is worth it for a thick, beautiful lawn that many people love.

 The Role of Weather Conditions in Seed Sprouting